-- Section 1 adds the term "landscaping plan" to the items requiring approval by the Architecture Committee (AC) (new name).
-This is meant primarily to apply to new construction on undeveloped lots. - An application is deemed to be approved if the AC and/or the Board fails to respond in writing with 60 days.
+- This section clarifies that only "material" changes or alterations are subject to Architecture Committee and Board approval. - An application is deemed to be approved if the AC and/or the Board fails to respond in writing with 60 days.
 The Board or the AC can extend this review process an additional 30 days.
 A "deemed approved" application is only approved to the extent the design and location are consistent with the terms of this Declaration. - There is no longer a fee for submitting an application to the AC.

-- Section 3 adds language from the Maryland Homeowners Association Act prohibiting family childcare centers and certain home-based businesses from operating within Fishing Creek Farm, unless approved by a majority of Lot owners.
-(In simplified terms, a "home-based business" is one that has customer or client traffic coming and going to a residence in the neighborhood). - Section 3a re-affirms the use of a dwelling for office purposes, as long as the use does not generate commercial or business activity to and from the premises. - Section 3c re-affirms the requirement that no portion of a dwelling or accessory building can be rented or leased except as part of the entire Lot. - Section 3d states that a dwelling cannot be rented for more than 3 times a year.
+- Section 2, Paragraph 3 adds language from the Maryland Homeowners Association Act prohibiting family childcare centers and home-based businesses from operating within Fishing Creek Farm, unless approved by a majority of Lot owners.
+(In simplified terms, a "home-based business" is one that has customer or client traffic coming and going to a residence in the neighborhood). - Paragraph 3a re-affirms the use of a dwelling for office purposes, as long as the use does not generate excessive commercial or business activity to and from the premises. - Paragraph 3c re-affirms the requirement that no portion of a dwelling or accessory building can be rented or leased except as part of the entire Lot. - Paragraph 3d proposes that a dwelling cannot be rented for more than 3 times a year.
 Each of these rentals cannot be for less than a week.
+[Note: to be discussed further.]

-- Section 3e confirms that fences may not be constructed on waterfront lots.
+- Paragraph 3e confirms that fences may not be constructed on waterfront lots.
 Waterfront lots are defined as either (1) lots with riparian rights, or (2) lots adjacent to Common Areas on the water.
 Where permitted, the term "fence" has been broadened to include composite wood, PVC, aluminum, or wrought iron.
-Trees or plantings designed to be a visual barrier are also included.
-A fence around a swimming pool-to the extent required by law-is permitted. - Section 4 clarifies the responsibilities of each Owner to keep his or her Lot (and all improvements) in good order and repair and free of debris. - Section 7 requires Owners to be responsible for cleaning up after their pets in the Common Areas and on the Lots of their neighbors. - Section 8 permits realtors to have "for sale" signs in the neighborhood, as long as they comply with written design standards developed by the Board.
+An invisible fence, and a fence around a swimming pool are permitted. - Paragraph 4 clarifies the responsibilities of each Owner to keep his or her Lot (and all improvements) in good order and repair and free of debris. - Paragraph 7 requires Owners to be responsible for cleaning up after their pets in the Common Areas and on the Lots of their neighbors.
+The limitation of two pets per home is eliminated. - Paragraph 8d permits realtors, builders, contractors, and security alarm companies to have signs in the neighborhood, as long as they comply with written design standards developed by the Board.

-- Section 9 permits sheds and other outbuildings, subject to AC approval and standards and guidelines developed by the Board. - Section 10 permits non-commercial trucks within the neighborhood (in a driveway and outside of a garage) as long as their curb weight is 8,000 lbs. or less.
-The Board may make an exception to this rule for good cause. - Sections 11-17 contain only non-substantive changes. - Section 18 requires new construction to be completed within 24 months of approval by the Board.
-The Board can extend this deadline upon request. - Sections 19-24 contain only non-substantive changes.
+- Paragraph 9 permits sheds and other outbuildings, subject to AC approval and standards and guidelines developed by the Board.
+Temporary party tents are permitted too. - Paragraph 10 permits non-commercial trucks within the neighborhood (in a driveway and outside of a garage) as long as their curb weight is 8,000 lbs. or less. - Paragraphs 11-17 contain only non-substantive changes. - Paragraph 18 requires new construction to be completed within 24 months of approval by the Board.
+The Board can extend this deadline upon request. - Paragraphs 19-24 contain only non-substantive changes.

-- Section 25 eliminates the specific requirements in the Original Declaration regarding permitted materials.
+- Paragraph 25 eliminates the specific requirements in the Original Declaration regarding permitted materials.
 In its place will be a Design and Development Guidelines document developed by the AC and approved by the Board.
-A second document, named Application and Review Procedures, will also be developed by the AC and approved by the Board. - Sections 26-31 contain only non-substantive changes.
+A second document, named Application and Review Procedures, will also be developed by the AC and approved by the Board. - Paragraphs 26-31 contain only non-substantive changes.